-With most life insurance policies, the death benefit is paid out to your beneficiaries as a tax-free lump sum of money.
-In a family income life insurance policy, on the other hand, the death benefit is distributed like a monthly income stream instead of a one-time payout.
+With most life insurance policies, the proceeds are paid out to your beneficiaries as a tax-free lump sum of money, called the death benefit.
+In a family income life insurance policy, the payout is distributed as a monthly income stream instead.

-Most people are best suited with a traditional lump-sum payment, but if a one-time payment would be stressful for your loved ones to manage and they’ll need very little financial support in the final years of your policy, then a family income policy might work for you.
+For most people it’s better to receive the death benefit in a traditional lump-sum payment.
+However, if a one-time payment would be stressful for your loved ones to manage and they’ll need very little financial support in the final years of your policy, then a family income policy might work for you.

 Key takeaways

-When you pass away, beneficiaries receive the death benefit in increments every month.
+• When you pass away, beneficiaries receive the death benefit in increments every month, which replicates lost income.

-The death benefit decreases the longer the policy is active, so most people get more value from a standard term life policy.
+• The death benefit decreases the longer the family income policy is active, so most people get more value from a standard term life policy.

 A family income policy, sometimes called a family income benefit (FIB), is a type of term life insurance policy.
-The policy is active for a certain number of years (the term) and pays a death benefit if you die during the term or expires if you outlive the policy.
+The policy is active for a certain number of years (the term) and the insurer pays a death benefit to your beneficiaries if you die during the term.
 FIB benefits are paid monthly.

-When you’re buying your policy, you’ll decide the size of the monthly payment and how long it lasts.
+When you’re buying your policy, you’ll decide how much money will be paid out per month and how long the policy lasts.

-For example, you might look at how much life insurance you need to support your spouse and children and decide you’d like them to receive $5,000 per month to replace lost income after you die.
+• For example, let’s say you’d like your family to receive $5,000 per month to replace lost income after you die.

 Who should get a family income policy?